 Jordan spearheaded the appeal in In re U.S. Office of Personnel Management Data Security Breach Litigation, 928 F.3d 42 (D.C.
 Cir.
 2019), where the court reversed the dismissal of claims brought on behalf of more than 21 million federal government employees whose sensitive private information was hacked.
-He previously served as head writer for the plaintiffs in the wrongful death cases arising from sudden unintended acceleration of Toyota vehicles.
+Jordan previously served as head writer for the plaintiffs in the wrongful death cases arising from sudden unintended acceleration of Toyota vehicles.
 He was the primary author of the plaintiffs’ briefs in the California Supreme Court in the landmark Cipro “pay-for-delay” antitrust case, and gained a reversal for the plaintiff in Pavoni v.
 Chrysler Group, LLC, 789 F.3d 1095 (9th Cir.
 2015).
 Most recently, Jordan argued the successful appeal in Velasquez-Reyes v.
 Samsung Electronics America, Inc., No. 17-56556 (9th Cir.
 Sept.
 17, 2019) (holding that Samsung could not compel individual arbitration of false advertising claims even though its smartphone packaging contained an arbitration clause).

 Jordan is a native Californian who attended Harvard-Westlake School in Los Angeles.
 After earning his J.D. from Stanford Law School, where he served on the law review, Jordan clerked for the late Ninth Circuit Judge Cynthia Holcomb Hall.
 He was an all-Ivy League sprinter and received the Field Prize at Yale.